Why Are Cuban Cigars Illegal in the US?

 "Fidel Castro eluded over 600 assassination attempts including one by the United States to kill him by poison cigar!"

 Although the trade embargo is still in place, American citizens are now allowed to legally bring $100 worth of Cuban cigars into the United States.
 In 2014 the restriction on bringing Cuban cigars into the U.S. was eased by President Barak Obama’s Administration.
-American citizens are now allowed to bring Cuban cigars into the United States.
-But at that time, travelers were only allowed to carry $100 worth of Cuban cigars with them into the U.S.

 The point is you did not want to look like your selling "Cubanos" in the Little Havana section of Miami as soon as you jump out of your Uber.
 You simply just had to not overdo it - at least not past the $2,500 worth of goods.